 ‘It was all a dream, I used to read Word Up! magazine, then I went and enrolled at Howard University.’ - Puffy

-At Howard the threads of my experiences spread wide like a web, taking class under Haile Gerima, sitting at the feet of Maya Angelou, interning for Def Jam, hanging out w/Marlon Wayans, pledging Zeta Phi Beta, picking up my first video camera, volunteering at WHBC, planning THE Howard University Homecoming - all on the way to my B.A. in radio/television/film.
+At Howard, the threads of my experiences spread wide like a web, taking class under Haile Gerima, sitting at the feet of Maya Angelou, interning for Def Jam, hanging out w/Marlon Wayans, pledging Zeta Phi Beta, picking up my first video camera, volunteering at WHBC, planning THE Howard University Homecoming - all on the way to my B.A. in radio/tv/film.

-Over the years, I've traveled the world documenting music and sports, doing live events, traveling with the circus and today, I find myself dressing the stars on TV & film sets.
+Over the years, I've traveled the world documenting music and sports, coordinated and produced live events, traveled with the circus, and today, I find myself Supervising Costume Depts. on TV & film sets.
 But this is not where my story ends, indeed, my journey has just begun.

 “From there to here, from here to there, funny things are everywhere!”